memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 It seems that our `CONFIG_PRINTK` setting was not accepted.
 Why?

 The reason is that `Kconfig` files can have _dependencies_: Enabling one option can automatically also enable other options.
-Sadly, at the time of writing, _Kconfig_ does not seem to warn about conflicting values for symbols, e.g., from the application configuration file: It'd be great if Kconfig would tell me that my `CONFIG_PRINTK=n` setting is overwritten by some other option and has no effect!
+Sadly, at the time of writing, _Kconfig_ does not seem to warn about conflicting values for symbols, e.g., from the application configuration file: It'd be great if Kconfig would tell me that some other option overwrites my `CONFIG_PRINTK=n` setting and has no effect!

 Zephyr contains _hundreds_ of so-called Kconfig _fragments_.
 It is therefore almost impossible to navigate these files without tool support.
 Thankfully, _West_ integrates two graphical tools to explore available _Kconfig_ options and their current setting: `menuconfig` and `guiconfig`.

 ### Loading `menuconfig` and `guiconfig`